How to Think in a Foreign Language: Tips to Train Your Brain to Think in Another Language

 This direct connection between concepts and words is what fluency actually looks like.
 You might have a massive vocabulary and know all the grammar rules, but if you're still translating everything mentally, conversations will feel exhausting and unnatural.
 The goal is to build those same direct pathways in your brain that exist in your native language.

 Is it possible to think in a foreign language?
 Absolutely.
 Your brain is incredibly adaptable.
 When you were a kid, you learned your first language by associating sounds and words directly with objects and experiences.
-You can do the same thing as an adult learner, you just need to be more intentional about it.
+You can do the same thing as an adult learner; you just need to be more intentional about it.

-Start with what you already know
+Start thinking in another language with what you already know

 The biggest mistake language learners make is trying to think complex thoughts in their new language right away.
 You can't think about philosophy or politics in a language where you only know 200 words.
 That's just setting yourself up for frustration.